Festive Black Bean Meatballs with Cranberry | Vegan & Gluten Free

 I’m using linseed and tapioca starch for this recipe, but you can also use flaxseeds, chickpea flour or an egg substitute powder.

-Both binding agents will absorbe the extra moisture and form a dense structure that will allow our meatballs to stay together during cooking.
+Both binding agents will absorb the extra moisture and form a dense structure that will allow our meatballs to stay together during cooking.

-After blending the meatballs ingredients togethere, you’ll end up with a paste-like consistency.
+After blending the meatballs ingredients together, you’ll end up with a paste-like consistency.

-This is when we will add the starch and the cranberries (previously soaked) and hand mix until all the tapioca has assorbed.
+This is when we will add the starch and the cranberries (previously soaked) and hand mix until all the tapioca has absorbed.